DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 The first parameter (a) is user known.
 The second and third parameters (b and c) needs to obtained from Sinric Pro.
 #### Part-II: ####
+Entering the above parameters to Amazon Alexa after downloading and installing the app on the mobile from Google play store.</br>
+#### Part-III: ####
+To get the parameters mentioned in (b) and (c) above, account needs to be created in Sinric Pro.
+After creating the account successfully, Sinric Pro presents APP_KEY, APP_SECRET_CODE and unique Device IDs.
+As they are lengthy strings having alphabetics and numerals, they need to be copied and pasted in the main progrm.
+Let us take a bottom-up approach.